Resolving the Corbino Shockley-Ramo Paradox for Hydrodynamic Current Noise: Examples

 This yields a surprisingly simple result for the Johnson noise, arising from the fact that the equations in this problem decouple.
 We remark that the voltage BC [Eq.~\eqref{eq: hydro SR contact BC}] was critical in recovering the equilibrium Johnson-Nyquist theorem, as it provides the nontrivial boundary term in Eq.~\eqref{eq: Corbino SR solution}.
 At this stage, we see two explicit effects of a finite magnetic field which affect the Johnson noise.
 The first is to alter the magnetoresistance $R(B)$, and the second arises from altering the averaging procedure (i.e. the $\omega_c^2 L^{-1}$ term); while in the ohmic limit these effects cancel, this is not generally true in the hydrodynamic problem.
 Eq.~\eqref{eq: Corbino T_JN} is valid for arbitrary temperature distributions $T(r)$; to get a better physical sense of Eq.~\eqref{eq: Corbino T_JN}, below we specialize temperature profiles arising from current-bias heating.

 To concretely evaluate the Johnson noise, we solve two PDEs: one for $L^{-1}$ and one for $\delta T(r)$ \footnote{Analytic results are available in the viscous $\lambda \rightarrow \infty$ limit, see the appendix.}.
 Defining $f$ using Eq.~\eqref{eq: JN general}, in Fig.~\ref{fig: f(B) normalized} we plot the numerical results \footnote{We numerically solve the PDEs by truncating the exact Fourier-Bessel type series solution.
 These solutions exist since $L^{-1}$ is given by the solution of a Sturm-Liouville ODE (in fact, an inhomogenous Bessel equation).} for $\frac{f(B)}{f(0)}$ against $B$ for a fixed aspect ratio $r_1/r_0 = 4.5$ and various Gurzhi lengths $\lambda \equiv \sqrt{\nu/\gamma}$.
+The Gurzhi length $\lambda$ can be physically interpreted as the length-scale over which momentum is approximately conserved, or equivalently below which viscous effects dominate.
 We see that $\frac{f(B)}{f(0)}$ weakly increases on the ohmic side $\lambda \ll r_0$, while it strongly decreases on the viscous side $\lambda \gg r_0$.
 Furthermore, we see that these curves saturate in the $B\rightarrow \infty$ limit due to the fact the flow profile reaches a limiting shape with magnetic field.
 In Fig.~\ref{fig: f(inf)}, we plot the asymptotic value $\frac{f(\infty)}{f(0)}$ as a function of $\lambda$ to more clearly depict the $\lambda$-dependence of the correction function $f$.

 We can qualitatively understand this behavior as follows, tracing through Fig.~\ref{fig: f(inf)}.
-For small $\lambda$, viscous corrections to flow are weak but a viscous heating channel emerges; this increases the total heating, and thus increases $T_\text{JN}/P \sim f(B)$.
+For small $\lambda$, viscous corrections to flow are weak but a viscous heating channel emerges; this increases the total heating, and thus increases $T_\text{JN}/P \propto f(B)$.
 As one continues increasing $\lambda$, viscous corrections to flow begin to dominate and the ohmic heating is suppressed.
 Under a magnetic field, these flow corrections cause heating to be concentrated near the contacts; with a spiraling flow, the flow gradients and thus viscous heating are maximal at the boundaries because of the no-slip condition.
 This reduces the heating effectiveness and decreases $T_\text{JN}/P$.
 Thus, we predict a $B$-field suppression of $T_\text{JN}$ in the viscous hydrodynamic regime.
-This result matches the experimental observations in Ref.~\cite{Talanov2023}.
+This result matches the experimental observations in Ref.~\cite{Talanov2024}.